 - Miya Bailey – Artist/Owner, Peters Street Station

 - Lauren Harris – arts management professional, curator, and program development manager

 - Savannah Homer – Economic Development Associate Coordinator, Metro Atlanta Chamber

-- Catherine Huff – Curator, High Museum of Art
+- Catherine Huff – Exhibitions and Collections, High Museum of Art

 - Grace Kim – Vice Chair, Board of Directors at Eyedrum

 - Meena Krenek – Design Director, Gensler